 The dire situation and pressure from silver miners and farmers, forced the implementation of the Bland-Allison Act in 1878 which re-monetized silver as legal tender.

-In 1969, the United States of America under President Richard Nixon declared all bills above $100 null and void in United States of America to curb the existence of black money in the nation and restore the country’s sheen.
+Another incident from The USA In 1969 President Richard Nixon.
+He declared all bills above $100 null and void in the United States of America to curb the existence of black money.
 The move was highly successful and is claimed to have been the starting of development of the American banking system.

 People were given a week’s time to exchange any high denomination notes.
 Since, higher currency denominations formed a very small percentage of the total money stock, there was no sizeable impact on money supply or the prices of necessities.

-Under the leadership of Mikhail Gorbachev, 50 and 100 ruble notes were removed from circulation in an attempt to combat the parallel economy.
+In January, under the leadership of Mikhail Gorbachev, 50 and 100 ruble notes were removed from circulation in an attempt to combat the parallel economy.
 The removed notes formed about one third of the total money in circulation.
 There were economic dislocations and several Soviet republics such as Kazakhstan and Ukraine were severely affected.
 Economic activity headed towards a major downturn and people began to lose faith in the government.

 Under the dictatorship of Mobutu Sese Seko, successive currency reforms were rolled out.
 Obsolescent currency was withdrawn from the system in 1993.
 Increasing economic disruptions resulted in ouster of Mobutu in 1997.